 Plan & Purchase:

 Shocking, isn’t it, that it’s time to plan the fall and overwintering garden?
 Gets me every year.
-If you are into the year-round harvest thing, now is when you get your gameplan together for things as far away as next May’s cauliflower.
-Territorial Seed has a dedicated fall/winter catalog that will come out in paper in a month or so, but that’s too late for people like me so I research my seed needs online here.
+If you are into the year-round harvest thing, now is when you get your gameplan together and start planting for things as far away as next May’s cauliflower.

-Mid-to-late June is when I start the first wave of fall and winter crops.
+Mid June is when start the first wave of fall and winter crops.
 Brussels sprouts take forever to grow, so if you want them for Thanksgiving (and I always do) you’ve got to start them now.
-Fall and winter cauliflower, cabbage and broccoli and kohlrabi (the big winter-keeper types) can be started from mid-month onward through mid-July.
+Fall and winter cauliflower, winter cabbage and broccoli and kohlrabi (the big winter-keeper types) should all be started about mid-month.

 - Melons – Plant a short season variety.

 - Cucumbers – Sow directly and try trellising!
 Cucumbers are easy to grow vertically and you get more in an area and get much straighter cukes that way.
-I’ve got a bunch of both fresh and pickling cukes growing in cellpacks and need to get them transplanted.
+Cukes are pretty tender so give them a bit of protection for a few more weeks to get them off to a good start.

 - Brassicas – Broccoli, cabbage, cauliflower, brussels sprouts, collards and kale and Asian greens like pac choi and Chinese cabbage, etc. can all be direct sown now but at this time of year you must think about days to maturity.
 Super fast maturing brassicas (many of the Asians) that would come mature in the heat of August aren’t necessarily the best idea because these crops favor cool weather.
 With those, waiting a couple of weeks or a month so that maturation happens in cooler September is a good idea.
 On the other hand, long-maturing brussels sprouts started this month will give you sprouts for Thanksgiving, whereas waiting a month may mean missing that window.

 - Root Vegetables – You will have the best results in loose open soil and I encourage you to cover your carrot and parsnip seedlings with row cover to prevent the carrot root maggot from destroying your veggies as they do mine with some embarrassing frequency.
-This year I am harvesting perfect, un-maggotty-carrots from an overwintered sowing of Mokums I tossed into the ground in October as companion to garlic.
-This timing avoided the hatching out of the carrot root fly.
-The longer I do this the more I think overwintered seeding may be a huge effort-saver and natural season extension technique.
-All it takes is patience.
 A last crop of potatoes can also be put in at the beginning of this month if you sow short-season varieties like Yukon Gold.
-Mid-to-late June your main sowing of carrots can go in, along with parsnips (last chance on these), beets, rutabaga and turnips.
+Mid-to-late June is a good time for your main fall/winter sowing, along with parsnips (last chance on these), beets, rutabaga and turnips.
 If you are plum out of room in the garden, these crops can be sown through July but yield and harvest size will be smaller.

 - Salad Greens – lettuce, (every month a new sowing!) warm-weather New Zealand spinach, mustards, arugula, etc . can all be sown.
 Plan on harvesting arugula and mustards as baby greens.
 They will bolt rapidly in warm weather.
 Rapidly.

 - Swiss Chard – There’s still time to plant Swiss chard for bountiful late summer and fall harvest.
-I’m letting last year’s chard go to seed and do it’s own thing on the assumption that the chard knows when it should seed itself.
-We’ll see what happens.
+Get it in now so it’s big and lush by October.

 - Onions – green onions and overwintering leeks can be sown.
 Chives and garlic chives can be started in a nursery bed for a harvest next year.